kimiajam/kimiajam/README.md

 </div>

 ---

-## 🧠 `whoami`
+## 🧠 `what_drives_me`

-Python developer in progress.

-Currently building with Django and learning how things work under the hood.
+I'm obsessed with learning how things work — from code and systems to data and the problems they can solve.

+For me as a junior , this isn't just about learning another framework or adding another skill to the stack.

+It's about **going deeper, building bigger, and seeing where this obsession can take me.**

+> **Learn relentlessly.
+Build fearlessly.
+> Turn curiosity into something real.**
 Focused on:

 → Backend Development